 Particular care must be taken when preparing your list of publications.
 It is important to indicate clearly the type of each publication (book, journal paper, peer-reviewed conference, book chapter, etc.), and to list each type of publication separately in chronological or reverse chronological order (2015, 2014, etc.).
+It is important to carefully prepare this section because any error, even in good faith, risks making a negative impression on the committee members.

 Specify the standard method of listing authors used in your research community (alphabetical order, largest contributor listed first, PhD student listed first, etc.).
 Finally, applicants are strongly advised to update their personal web pages so that all publications are perfectly visible and accessible.